Cane Corso Diseases: Typical Diseases – An Overview

 • Cough: Coughing can occur especially at night or after physical exertion.

-• Difficulty breathing: Shortness of breath or rapid breathing are common signs.
+• Breathing difficulties: Shortness of breath or rapid breathing are common signs.

-• Loss of appetite: Your dog may eat less and lose weight.
+• Loss of appetite: Your dog might eat less and lose weight.

-• Fainting: In advanced stages, fainting or collapse may occur.
+• Fainting spells: In advanced stages, fainting spells or collapse may occur.

-• Heart-healthy exercise: Light, regular exercise such as slow walks or swimming can promote heart health without overtaxing the heart.
+• Heart-healthy training: Light, regular exercise such as slow walks or swimming can promote heart health without overloading the heart.

-• Diet: A heart-healthy diet rich in omega-3 fatty acids can help support heart function.
-Supplements like taurine and carnitine can also be helpful.
+• Nutrition: A heart-healthy diet rich in omega-3 fatty acids can help support heart function.
+Supplements such as taurine and carnitine can also be helpful.

 • Regular checks: Regular veterinary visits to monitor heart function and adjust treatment are essential.